It makes sense to write a will or revocable living trust. Planning your estate allows your desires to be carried out when this life ends.

 IRA or 401(k) Accounts

-Qualified retirement plans, such as traditional IRA accounts or 401(k) plans, are “pre-tax” dollars and this means the individual who receives them upon your death may have to pay income taxes when the money is withdrawn.
+Qualified retirement plans, such as traditional IRA accounts or 401(k) plans, are “pre-tax” dollars.
+This means the individual who receives the accounts upon your death may have to pay income taxes when the money is withdrawn.
 There are IRS rules about minimum required distributions.
-However, you have the option of naming Towne South Church of Christ or other qualified organizations as beneficiary of all or a portion of these accounts.
+However, you have the option of naming Towne South Church of Christ, or other qualified organizations, as beneficiary of all or a portion of these accounts.
 Your estate will avoid paying income taxes (called “income in respect of decedent”), and possibly estate (death) taxes.

-If this estate planning strategy fits in your overall goals for stewardship, it may be an excellent choice.
-Your tax advisor will be able to help you decide.
+If this estate planning strategy fits your overall goals for stewardship, it may be an excellent choice.
+Your tax adviser will be able to help you decide.